arthurgousset/txtypes/README.md

         on [Mar, 8 2022](https://blog.celo.org/brewing-the-espresso-hardfork-92a696af1a17).
     -   TLDR: this is the Ethereum dynamic fee transaction type (EIP-1559) without any Celo-specific parameters.

-1. Celo dynamic fee transaction type v2
+1. Celo dynamic fee transaction v2
     -   transaction type: `0x7b` (123)
     -   transaction payload: